 deep difference to engage racial equity

 While we may talk about race across generations within our own families (who often share our racial identities), other opportunities to have deep, multi-generational discussions are limited.
-Conversations Across Generations (CxG) is a program that will support three 10-week-long cohort journeys consisting of transformative intergenerational conversations about racial identity and experiences of racism in Alaska guided by the question: "What does racial equity demand of us?"
+Conversations Across Generations (CxG) is a program that will support two 8-week-long cohort journeys consisting of transformative intergenerational conversations about racial identity and experiences of racism in Alaska guided by the question: "What does racial equity demand of us?"

 Conversation Programs Manager

-Three cohorts will be selected to participate in the CXG program beginning in mid-November, each consisting of 16 community members from a range of generations, racial and cultural identities, gender identities, and neighborhoods in the greater Anchorage bowl.
+Two cohorts will be selected to participate in the CXG program beginning in early September, each consisting of 16 community members from a range of generations, racial and cultural identities, gender identities, and neighborhoods in the greater Anchorage bowl.

 The CxG journey will push participants to replace the questions “How can we find common ground?” and “How can our community overcome differences?” with the questions “How can we better understand our differences?” and “How can our community leverage differences?”